ninabarzh/ipa/content/en/docs/guides/hygiene.md

 5. Manage devices

 * Google Account → Security → Your Devices
-* Remove anything unfamiliar—or anything someone else could use
+* Remove anything unfamiliar, or anything someone else could use

 6. Be aware: deletion isn’t always instant.
 Even after disabling history, some logs linger for a while.
-It’s not perfect privacy—but it’s much better than leaving the taps wide open.
+It’s not perfect privacy, but it’s much better than leaving the taps wide open.

 ---

 ## How to revoke cloud access from shared accounts

-Cloud storage is brilliant—until someone else is floating around inside your digital filing cabinet.
+Cloud storage is brilliant, until someone else is floating around inside your digital filing cabinet.
 Time to check who’s sharing what.

 1. Sign in on a safe device.
 As always, avoid using any devices you suspect might be compromised.